barstoolbluz/floxenvs/kind/README.md

 # 🚀 Flox Environment for KIND (Kubernetes in Docker)

-This `kind-headless` environment is designed for CI, headless setups, or scripted workflows—i.e., any non-interactive context.
+This `kind` environment is designed for CI, headless setups, or scripted workflows—i.e., any non-interactive context.

 The [`kind`](https://github.com/barstoolbluz/floxenvs/tree/main/kind/) environment is better for local, interactive use—especially when users need help configuring clusters step by step with interactive wizards.